Can SAEs reveal and mitigate racial biases of LLMs in healthcare?

-\paragraph{Summary} Our results on the use of SAEs to recognize and mitigate implicit LLM racial bias in healthcare are mixed.
-On the somewhat contrived task of ``vignette generation'', we offer promising findings.
+Our results show that SAEs can reveal problematic associations about patients and race, and permit interventions that are effective in some settings.
+On the somewhat contrived task of ``vignette generation'', we report promising findings.
 But on more realistic and complex tasks, the effect of ablating racial latents is minimal.
 Perhaps representation of race in simple tasks is comparatively localized, so intervening on even a single latent can significantly affect model output; race maybe more dispersed and entangled with clinical concepts in more realistic and complex clinical tasks.

 If race and clinical concepts are entangled, then it is unclear how problematic associations can be removed using SAEs without ablating clinical concepts and compromising downstream performance.
 More importantly, the purpose of using an interpretability tool is not served if one must again determine whether the activation of a clinical concept is effectively race information in disguise.

 Overall, while SAEs may help reveal racial associations in clinical texts, their utility in bias detection and mitigation may not generalize beyond contrived settings.